yoontaepark/comp_gen_nlp/README.md

 │   ├── yk2678
 │   └── shared: place anything you want to share with the group, or the final version of your notebook here.
 │
 ├── src: store your source code (e.g. py, sh) here.
-This follows the same structure as /notebooks │
+│
 ├── reports: Generated analysis as HTML, PDF, LaTeX, etc │   ├── interim: any intermediate report that has been created